lyonsinbeta/lyonsinbeta.github.io/_posts/2016-04-09-experiments-in-podcasting-briefsfm.md

 \#2 doesn't sound really any different but the levels were brought up which is expected.
 It didn't need anything else and the algorithm correctly left it alone.

-\#3 and #4 are similar except in #4 I am holding the phone much closer to my mouth so auphonic was able to boost my voice while still trying to supress road noise, though it can't do much about wind on a mic that has no wind screen.
+\#3 and #4 are similar except in #4 I am holding the phone much closer to my mouth so auphonic was able to boost my voice while still trying to suppress road noise, though it can't do much about wind on a mic that has no wind screen.
 These tests were probably the most taxing on Auphonic.

 \#5 is so quiet as to be unusable, but auphonic did a great job of bringing the levels up.
 Couldn't do much about de-essing though which is a strong indicator that mic technique still matters.

 \#6 also had the levels brought up nicely without sending it into compression hell.
 A little bit of room noise still rings in the background (my voice tends to bounce of walls quite a lot) but a little room noise isn't necessarily a terrible thing.

-Across the board Auphonic does a good job of bringing the voice level up, and brining the ambient noise level down.
+Across the board Auphonic does a good job of bringing the voice level up, and bringing the ambient noise level down.
 It also compressed the files in a way that seems pretty optimized for voice, as the processed files are substantially smaller.
 In the case of the Zoom it went from 18 MB to just 1.1 MB.

 ## The Conclusion